The way that we achieve media playback in portrait orientation can be vastly different across our supported media player platforms.

 The alternative method is to pre-rotate videos during the encoding process.
 This approach works universally as there is no requirement for the media player to support video rotation.
 In this case, the media player is simply playing a landscape video but the display itself has been physically rotated.

 - It works universally across all of our supported media player platforms

 - There is no performance overhead as a result of requiring the device to apply the rotation

-The big disadvantage to this approach is that it generally adds an additional step in the content creation pipeline to pre-rotate the videos before they are published to the media players.
+The big disadvantage to this approach is that it generally adds additional steps in the content creation pipeline to pre-rotate the videos before they are published to the media players.